It's been almost two years since I switched from a DSLR to a mirrorless camera.

 Personally, I love my mirrorless camera.
-In this post I want to share with you the features and benefits of mirrorless cameras that I enjoy.
+In this post, I want to share the features and benefits of mirrorless cameras that I enjoy.

-There are still PLENTY of benefits to DSLR cameras as well, and drawbacks to mirrorless cameras, but that's beyond the scope of this article.
+There are still PLENTY of benefits to DSLR cameras as well as drawbacks to mirrorless cameras, but that's beyond the scope of this article.

 Significantly Easier Manual Focus

-However, with a mirrorless camera, manual focus is far more accurate than with a DSLR, because the photographer can use focus peaking and focus point magnification to easily see exactly what is and is not in focus.
+However, with a mirrorless camera, manual focus is far more accurate than with a DSLR because the photographer can use focus peaking and focus point magnification to easily see exactly what is and is not in focus.

 When you actually look at cameras with the same sensor size, the difference between the DSLR version and the mirrorless version is usually just a few hundred grams.

 Zebra Stripes & Live Histogram

-Zebra is a really cool camera feature that puts white animated stripes (hence the name) on areas of a photo that are overexposed.
+Zebra is a really cool camera feature that puts white animated stripes, hence the name, on areas of a photo that are overexposed.

-The histogram is simply a graph showing you how much of the scene is completely black, how much each brightness level is moving all the way up, and what is completely white.
+On the other hand, the histogram is simply a graph showing you how much of the scene is completely black, how much each brightness level is moving all the way up, and what is completely white.

 Preview of the Image for Night Photography

 With a mirrorless camera doing night photography, I can easily see and set up the composition in seconds rather than a series of trial and error shots with a DSLR.

 A DSLR's LCD screen can do something similar in taking advantage of the ISO, but the aperture is different, so it won't give you an exact preview of what the image will be.

 Low Light Focusing

 However, in my experience of traveling around the world many times shooting night photography with readers of this blog, I've seen that those with mirrorless cameras are often able to focus for night photography MUCH easier than the DSLR crowd.

 I was in Glacier National Park last year and spotted a patch of old dead trees on a mountainside.
-I scouted the area with Bart
+I scouted the area with Bart.

 I expected when I switched from a large DSLR to a mirrorless camera that I would bring the smaller mirrorless camera with me more often.

 High Burst Rate Without Blackout

-I've listed some examples below which are impressive–especially considering that these cameras are far less expensive than the DSLRs that could shoot a similar frame rate.
+I've listed some examples below which are impressive, especially considering that these cameras are far less expensive than the DSLRs that could shoot a similar frame rate.

 - Sony a6500 – 11 frames per second